 The post aerosol generating procedure fallow time (PAGPFT) calculations are detailed in table 4.
 It is often difficult to calculate air changes in areas that have natural ventilation only.
-Staff within dental settings should refer to the 'Mitigation of AGPs in dentistry; A Rapid Review' which details fallow times specific to this setting and the mitigations used.
-The methodology work was undertaken by SDCEP and Cochrane oral Health.

 All point of care areas require to be well ventilated.
 Natural ventilation, provides an arbitrary 1-2 air changes per hour.
 To increase natural ventilation in many community health and social care settings may require opening of windows.
 If opening windows staff must conduct a local hazard/safety risk assessment.'